The Ultimate Gitleaks Guide

 # Solution 2: Run as different user

-# Solution 3: Use --no-git flag for filesystem scanning
+# Solution 3: Use 'dir' command for filesystem-only scanning

 Issue 3: Large Repository Performance Issues